 Retail and Fashion

 In the Retail and Fashion Industry, AR has the potential to enhance the customer experience by providing an immersive and interactive way to shop for products.
 Retailers can use AR to create virtual showrooms, allow customers to try on virtual clothes and accessories, and enable customers to visualize products in their own space before making a purchase.
 The technology allows retailers to create immersive experiences that bridge the gap between online and in-store shopping, and help customers make more informed purchase decisions.
-Research has found that these informed online purchase decisions that AR has enabled has led to a 25%–66% decrease in returns, 50% increase in product sampling time, and a 40% increase in order conversion rates.An example of this is Bloomingdale’s 150th Anniversary AR Catalog, which brought their collection to life.
+Research has found that these informed online purchase decisions,that AR enables, has led to a 25%66% decrease in returns, a 50% increase in product sampling time, and a 44% increase in likelihood to add an item to the cart.
+An example of this is Bloomingdale’s 150th Anniversary AR Catalog, which brought their collection to life.
 Customers could scan AR-enabled looks within the catalog to see how they look and move in real life, not to mention click to purchase inside the experience.
 This experience had a 23.4% conversion rate and a 38% engagement rate

 Education